dokku/dokku/docs/application-deployment.md

 ## Deploy tutorial

-Once dokku has been configured with at least one user, applications can be deployed via a `git push` command.
-To quickly see dokku deployment in action, you can use the heroku Ruby on Rails example app.
+Once Dokku has been configured with at least one user, applications can be deployed via a `git push` command.
+To quickly see Dokku deployment in action, you can use the Heroku Ruby on Rails example app.

 ```shell
 git clone git@github.com:heroku/ruby-rails-sample.git